zefrenchwan/scrutateur/README.md

 ### Security

 This project is not intented to run on production as is.
-Code deals with basic security (just enough not to be ridiculous) and focuses more on features.
+Code deals with basic security (roles, input validation, jwt) but was not audited or approved by a security expert.
-Weak points are secrets protection and default user mechanism.
+Weak points are secrets protection (no salt) and default user mechanism (root configuration by default).
 **Adapt my code for your context, contact your administrator or security expert before pushing any of this code to production**

-Security features so far:
-* Role based mechanism
-* user auth based on JWT, password is stored as a sha256 hash, no salt

 ### Client